apiato/apiato/docs/_docs/C.features/authentication.md

 ```

-Any Endpoint protected with `auth:api` requires the user to send at least an access token with the request.
+All Endpoints protected with `auth:api` are accessible only when sending them a valid access token.

 This Middleware is provided by the [Laravel Passport](https://laravel.com/docs/passport) package.
 So you can read its documentation for more details.